-- 1 It is resolved that in principle the objectives, definitions, procedures and methods stated in the IMO publication "Ships' Routeing" be adopted, where applicable, for hydrographic publications. - 2 It is resolved that the IHO Secretariat will take the necessary measures to ensure that IMO: - a) advises its members to seek expert advice of the relevant Hydrographic Offices including consideration of existing Mariners' Routeing Guides, when planning new routes or modifying existing routes; - b) consults the IHO in formulating definitions of routeing terms and for the adoption of symbols for showing routeing measures on charts. - It is resolved that Hydrographic Offices, when consulted about the establishment of, or alteration to, particular routeing measures, shall refer to the full text of IMO's "General Provisions on Ships' Routeing" published in the latest edition of "Ships' Routeing".
+1 It is resolved that in principle the objectives, definitions, procedures and methods stated in the IMO publication "Ships' Routeing" be adopted, where applicable, for hydrographic publications.

+2 It is resolved that the IHO Secretariat will take the necessary measures to ensure that IMO:

+- advises its members to seek expert advice of the relevant Hydrographic Offices including consideration of existing Mariners' Routeing Guides, when planning new routes or modifying existing routes; - b) consults the IHO in formulating definitions of routeing terms and for the adoption of symbols for showing routeing measures on charts.

+3 It is resolved that Hydrographic Offices, when consulted about the establishment of, or alteration to, particular routeing measures, shall refer to the full text of IMO's "General Provisions on Ships' Routeing" published in the latest edition of "Ships' Routeing".
 Additionally chart compilers should refer to S-4 B-435 or S-52 for symbols, features and specifications, as appropriate.

-PUBLICATION OF NAUTICAL DOCUMENTS BY PRIVATE 1/1092 as amanded IHC 15 A4 40 PUBLISHERS 1/1982 as amended INC 15 A1.18
+PUBLICATION OF NAUTICAL DOCUMENTS 1/1092 as amondod A 4 4 0 BY PRIVATE PUBLISHERS 1/1962 as amended INC 15 A1.10